-The Student Organizations page provides student societies and recognized campus groups with a range of resources relating to their obligations outlined in University policies and procedures.
+The Student Organizations page provides student societies and recognized student groups with a range of resources relating to their obligations outlined in University policies and procedures.

 A student society refers to a student organization on whose behalf the University collects a non-academic incidental fee (see Fees: non-academic incidental page).
 Student Societies are broken into two main categories:

 The Office of the Vice-Provost, Students developed the Handbook for Student Societies as resource for student society leaders.
 It covers a broad range of issues relevant to student society leadership.

-The Policy for Compulsory Non-Academic Incidental Fees requires all student societies to submit annual audited financial statements.
-Student societies that collect less than $30,000 in student fees and raise less than $7,500 in other revenue are eligible to apply for an exemption from the audit requirement, but must meet criteria outlined by both the Office of the Vice-Provost, Students and the Department of Internal Audit in order to do so.
+The Policy for Compulsory Non-Academic Incidental Fees requires all student societies to submit audited financial statements on an annual basis.
+Societies that collect less than $30,000 in student fees and generate less than $7,500 in other revenue are eligible to apply for an exemption from the audit requirement, but must meet criteria outlined by both the Office of the Vice-Provost, Students and the Internal Audit Department in order to do so.

-Select the link below for a resource document on things to consider when submitting your audited financial statements, or when seeking an exemption from the University’s requirement for audited financial statements.
+Select the link below for a resource document on things to consider when submitting your society’s audited financial statements, or when seeking an exemption from the University’s requirement for audited financial statements.

 Each student society at the University of Toronto is required to seek approval for proposed fee increases at the University Affairs Board (UAB).